trailofbits/algo/docs/faq.md

 ## What inbound ports are used?

 You should only need 22/TCP, 500/UDP, 4500/UDP, and 51820/UDP opened on any firewall that sits between your clients and your Algo server.
+See [AlgoVPN and Firewalls](/docs/firewalls.md) for more information.